 If you like getting to the bottom of a mystery by uncovering key evidence this is the role for you.

-Investigative Officers work with different teams across the force, providing support on key cases such as road traffic accidents, robberies and murders.
+As an Investigative Officer, you will work with different teams across the force, providing support on criminal and other investigations and support the preparation of case papers ensuring files are completed in accordance with court and force deadlines.
 In this role, you will be responsible for finding evidence that could bring offenders to justice.

 Although this role is an equivalent level to a Detective Constable you will work as a member of Police Staff.